HeathBrames/Movie-List/README.md

-***Absolute beginner level application in React.js
+***Absolute beginner level application in React.
 I built this purely for practice with state management, context api, and react programming in general***

-Add a movie to a list.
-It has no real use.
+Keep a list of movies and their prices.